Visa Information

 What to Present

-• Passport with 6+ months validity
+• Valid US passport with at least 6 months validity

-• Printed e-Visa approval
+• Printed e-Visa approval letter (or be prepared to apply on arrival)

 Tips